DDMAL/jSymbolic2/README.md

 	possible to use the software in other development environments as well.
 	- src: The project's source code.
 	- test: The project's unit testing code.
+	- tutorial: The software's HTML tutorial.
 	- build.xml: NetBeans build instructions.
 Only relevant if using the NetBeans IDE.
 	- GNU_GPL.txt: Licensing information for the software.
 	- jSymbolicDefaultConfigs.txt: Default configuration settings for the software.
 	- manifest.mf: The manifest used when building the project Jar file.
-	- README.txt: Basic overall documentation of the project.
+	- README.md: Basic overall documentation of the project.
 - Third-Party-Jars: Contains the distributable third-party software used by the project.
 Also includes the jar files for other jMIR projects that this project has as dependencies, if any.
 These need to be included in the project's